waltforme/kealm/README.md

 ## Deploying a workload on the managed clusters with AppBundle

-Manifestwork allows to deploy a workload to a single cluster.
-To target and deploy to multiple clusters we introduce a new resource: `AppBundle` (Note that `appbundle` is not currently part of OCM, and it is still a early stage PoC).
-AppBundle specs mirror the specs of ManifestWork, but allow to attach a label to identify a placement policy.
-An appbundle controller then retrieves the placement policy decision for that policy and create a manifest work for each targeted cluster and place the manifest work(s) on each targeted cluster namespace.
+A `ManifestWork` allows to deploy a workload to a single cluster.
+To target and deploy to multiple clusters we introduce a new resource: `AppBundle` (Note that `appbundle` is not currently part of OCM, and it is still an early stage PoC). `AppBundle` specs mirror the specs of `ManifestWork`, but allows to attach a label to bind a placement policy.
+An `AppBundle` controller then retrieves the placement policy decision for that policy, creates a `ManifestWork` for each targeted cluster and places the `ManifestWork`(s) on each targeted cluster namespace.

 Take a look to this example of appbundle: